zooniverse/tove/docs/arch/adr-03.md

 - Greater maximum storage size than file storage (2PiB: 1 PiB = 2^50 bytes)

 Cons:
+- Directory hierarchy system within blob storage is purely virtual - that is, a directory is merely an abstraction over the `/`-delimited names of the underlying container/blob hierarchy.
+In other words, a virtual directory is a prefix that you apply to a file (blob) name.
 - shared access signature permissions can only be granted in account level or container level.
 See [here](https://docs.microsoft.com/en-us/rest/api/storageservices/create-user-delegation-sas) for details.
 This means that if we want to provide a link to the file, we will need to create a new blob container for the user so that the user isn't granted access to all transcription data.
 This may not turn out to be a real "downside" if it turns out there's no overhead involved in creating/deleting containers on demand.

 ### Option 2: Azure File Service